 When couples in Arizona file for divorce, either spouse may request the court issue an order for Spousal Maintenance or Spousal Support (also commonly known as alimony).
 Spousal Maintenance is not awarded in every divorce in which it is requested, however.
 The purpose of maintenance is to help a lower-earning spouse complete education or training necessary to reenter the workforce and to support himself or herself.
 It is meant to be rehabilitative in nature.
 Spousal maintenance is often only ordered for a short duration of time following the end of a marriage.
 It may be ordered for a longer period of time when the marriages are considered to be long-term, which can be defined as lasting for more than 10 years.
 To determine if you are eligible for alimony or divorce support, consult with our expert Arizona divorce attorneys regarding Arizona law about these alimony guidelines.

-Some of the factors that a judge will consider include the following:
+Some of the factors that a judge will consider during the divorce process include the following:

 - Whether the requesting spouse is able to meet his or her needs on his or her own